 There is speculation that a decrease in business’ organic reach will cause ad prices to spike.
 And that makes sense: If everyone starts relying on ads, the demand will go way up.
-(According one theory, the whole point behind the recent Facebook algorithm changes is to drive up ad prices.)
+(According to one theory, the Facebook algorithm has been tweaked specifically to drive up ad prices.)

 Even so, don’t get caught up in doomsday scenarios about what this Facebook algorithm change means for your ability to reach your target groups.
 It’s just that instead of spending a few hours creating engaging copy and images, you might have to spend a few hours (and a few hundred bucks) creating ads.

 Another aspect of this Facebook algorithm change that often goes unmentioned: Facebook has been heading in this direction for years.

 For example, after a 2014 algorithm change, Facebook said, “People told us they wanted to see more stories from friends and Pages they care about, and less promotional content.”

 In a 2016 press release, Facebook said, “That’s why today, we’re announcing an upcoming change to News Feed ranking to help make sure you don’t miss stories from your friends.”